kubermatic/bulward/docs/concept.md

 4. Audit Logging (Kubernetes Knows the real user)
 5. Users can manage custom Roles within their Organizations/Projects
 6. Users can not orphan a project or Organization (leave a project/organization without owners)
+7. Organization names are unique per bulward installation.
+The project names are unique per organization.

 ## Features